 The building is a temple-like structure set on a balustraded terrace with a cascade of steps and extensive landscaping.
 It features Classical Revival facades in white marble and a monolithic central block with a heroic arched entrance and side wings.
 The interior includes a rotunda, a museum, and a library.
-An addition was built in 1959-1962 and designed by architects, Eggers & Higgins.
+An addition was built in 1959-1962 and designed by architects Eggers & Higgins.

-DC designation: January 21, 1977
+DC Inventory: January 21, 1977

-National Register listing: August 18, 1977
+National Register: August 18, 1977